A Review of Biotic Interactions and Taxon Names Found

 grep, mlr, tail and head.

-The review process can be described in the form of a script:
+The review process can be described in the form of the script below

-# get versioned copy of the dataset under review
+# get versioned copy of the dataset (size approx. 5.69MiB) under review

 elton pull globalbioticinteractions/ucm-ucmc